Ozi-cheri/tic-tac-toe-game/README.md

 ![Screenshot](assets/images/screenshot19.png)

-- **Header**: The header which is boldy written contains the of the website.
+- **Header**: The header which is boldy written contains the name  of the website.

 ![Screenshot](assets/images/screenshot3.png)